Kit203/resume/README.md

 This website will also translate it to any relevant languages which I am semi-profient in.
 [French/Spanish/(Japanese/Italian)]
 Yes, I know I'm awesome.
 Thanks for noticing.

+# Languages Used
+HTML., C.S.S.

+# Frameworks, Libraries, and Programs Used
+None yet.

+# Features
+Responsive on:
+Interactive Elements:

-# Possible-Future-Additions
+# Further Additions
 Other forms of code, languages, or whatever I would like to display here.
 I would like to make it easier for me to display my projects and to remove them as needed.
 I would also like to "lock" the images or videos to my website so they cannot be transfered.
+# Further Testing

+# Bugs
+No known bugs.

+# Deployment
+Not deployed.

+# Local Deployment
+Not deployed

-# Citations
+# Citations/Credits
 https://youtu.be/Wv0_zNIozgw -> To make the bear bones of the website. https://www.w3schools.com/html/html_css.asp -> To make the bear bones of the website. https://youtu.be/1wfeqDyMUx4 -> To apply a cool scrolling feature to my main website page.